GregoryAshton/PH3010_advanced_python/guides/PH3010_getting_started.md

 5. Step 3 will open the notebook in a browser.
 If it does not, copy/paste the links given in the terminal into a browser or read the error message.

 Here is a quick video showing the essential steps needed.
 If these steps don't work for you, revisit the guides to check that everything is installed.
+Note that, in the video, we also create a `conda` environment: this is highly recommended on a personal laptop, but not the Lab machines.
+You can find the guide to setting this up [here](https://github.com/GregoryAshton/PH3010_advanced_python/blob/main/guides/getting_setup_personal_computer.md#step-3-using-conda-environments).

 <p align="center">
 <img src="videos/getting_started.gif" alt="sdf" width="600">